meltface-80/Roon-Random-Albums-Extension/README.md

 3. follow onscreen prompts (or come back here after registering/login and click on above link)
 4. Copy the key shown there
 5. In the extension, tap the gear icon → paste into **FanArt.tv key** → tap **Save**

+### YouTube API key

+Optional: Getting a YouTube Data API v3 key (free)

+1. Go to console.cloud.google.com and sign in with any Google account.
+2. Create a project: click the project dropdown (top bar) → New project → name it anything (e.g. “MusicD Display”) → Create, and make sure it’s selected.
+3. Enable the API: menu → APIs & Services → Library → search “YouTube Data API v3” → open it → Enable.
+4. Create the key: APIs & Services → Credentials → + Create credentials → API key.
+Copy the key shown.
+5. (Recommended) Click Edit API key → under “API restrictions” choose Restrict key → tick only YouTube Data API v3 → Save.
+This makes the key useless for anything else if it ever leaks.
+6. Paste the key into MusicD → Settings → YouTube API key → Save.

+No billing account is needed — the free quota (10,000 units/day) comfortably covers a home display: each new track costs about 100 units, and results are cached, so that’s roughly 90+ fresh tracks per day before it would ever pause until midnight (Pacific time), when the quota resets.

 ---